dcantu96/board-up/README.md

 - **Design Patterns**: Clean, reusable, and scalable code architecture throughout the stack.
 - **Responsive UI**: Works great on desktop and mobile.
 - **Built with Next.js & Prisma**: Fast, reliable, and easy to extend.
+- **TypeScript**: Strongly typed code for better maintainability and developer experience.

 ---